 - Anchor/H……………………….Anchor Hocking Glass Corporation.

 - Anchor Hocking………………..see webpage here.

-- Anchor logo with an “H” superimposed over it (shown)……..Anchor Hocking Glass Corporation, Lancaster, Ohio and other plant locations (1937-to date).
+Anchor and letter “H” entwined logo (shown)……..Anchor Hocking Glass Corporation, Lancaster, Ohio and other plant locations (1937-to date).
 More info here.

-- Anchor logo (pictured: stylized angular “AG” letters, forming an anchor)……………..Anchor Glass Container Corporation, Tampa, Florida [head office], plants at Salem, NJ; Connellsville, PA; Winchester, IN; Shakopee, MN; Henryetta, OK; Jacksonville, FL; Elmira, NY; Warner-Robins, GA and Lawrenceburg, IN (1983-2012).
-Anchor Glass Container Corp. was “spun off” from Anchor Hocking Glass Corporation in 1983.
-AGCC has produced vast quantities of bottles and jars…………..liquor bottles, food containers, etc. Note: Anchor Glass Container Corporation (as of August 2012) was purchased by Ardagh Group, based in Luxembourg, Europe.
-Most of the former Anchor Glass plants (listed above) are still operating (as of 2013) under the Ardagh Group banner. http://www.ardaghgroup.com/ .
-For more info on Anchor Hocking Glass marks, click here.
+- Anchor logo (pictured: stylized angular “AG” letters, forming an anchor)……………..Anchor Glass Container Corporation, Tampa, Florida [head office], plants at Salem, NJ; Connellsville, PA; Winchester, IN; Shakopee, MN; Henryetta, OK; Jacksonville, FL; Elmira, NY; Warner-Robins, GA and Lawrenceburg, IN (1983-to date).
+(Anchor Glass Container Corporation was “spun off” from Anchor Hocking Glass Corporation in 1983).
+AGCC has produced vast quantities of bottles and jars…………..liquor bottles, food containers, etc. For more info on Anchor Hocking Glass marks, click here.

 - A & P ……………Uncertain.
 Reported on the base of a sauce bottle (a Worcestershire Sauce “lookalike” brand) dating circa 1880s.
 In this case the mark is probably that of the food product maker or distributor, and not that of the glass maker.